Resetting Network Settings

 2. In the list on the left, click Wi-Fi.
 Click the button Advanced in the lower right corner.

-3. On the Wi-Fi tab, under "Preferred Networks," delete all available networks by clicking on each option then the "-" button in the middle left.
-Click Ok.
+3. On the Wi-Fi tab, under "Known Networks," delete all available networks by clicking on the "..." option next to each network, then clicking "Remove from list".

-1. If "User Profiles" shows up on the left bar, click the arrow next to "User Profiles", and delete everything listed there
+1. If "User Profiles" shows up on the right window, click the arrow next to "User Profiles", and delete everything listed there

 2. "User Profiles" is not always there.
 If it's not there, don't worry about it.